Salonisinha7491/delta-demo/README.md

 # delta-demo
-This is Demo of git and Github
+This is Demo of git and Github.